lucareggio/lucareggio.github.io/_pages/home.md

 </figure>

 <br>
-(All views expressed on this page are my own and may not reflect the opinions of any entity with which I have been affiliated.)
+(All views expressed on this page are my own and may not reflect the opinions of any entity with which I am affiliated.)

 <br>